-

 Cancellations

-Once booked your seats are guaranteed – so we don’t resell and we don’t overbook the boat.
-For those reasons Captain Cook Cruises has a no cancellation /no refund policy since your seats are guaranteed until the day of your trip.
+Once booked your seats are guaranteed – so we don’t resell and we don’t overbook the tours.
+For those reasons there is a no cancellation /no refund policy since your seats are guaranteed until the day of your trip.

 Cancellation EXCEPTION: Due to the calm conditions found on the Kona coast, we rarely cancel trips but in the event of dangerous high winds or waves are present, our guide may cancel your trip.
 You will be given the option to reschedule, receive an online credit or receive a refund, if we cancel the trip for safety reasons.